azrang/Switch-Mode-Power-Supply/Testing Materials/SMPS Testing Results.md

   		- Injected voltage into `FLY_OUT_A`, probing `OUT_A` and `A_PROT_OUT` to see the result of OVP.
  		- OVP was triggered when `FLY_OUT_A` was set to 22.05V.
 		- Voltage drop between `OUT_A` and `A_PROT_OUT` was around 100mV without OVP triggered.
+6. Tested the current sense on real board.
+Huge ripple was observed with a 20 ohm power resistor.
+Current was also too low for the current sense to get accurate readings.
+Decision was made to use only high output resistance loads and to not use current sense.
+   	- Higher current leads to higher buzzing.

 ## Channel A Enable
 1. Tested Channel A enable.
 (She Died)
 2. Soldered on **C44, Q17, Q19, R24, R37, R62** and test point `CHANNEL_A`.
    	- Problem was noticed with the circuit, **Q17** would have an improper $$V_{GS}$$.
 When the gate is driven low, the circuit operates correctly with no output voltage at `CHANNEL_A`.
 However, when the gate was driven high, the source would reach a higher voltage than the gate, effectively making the **Q17** fail as a switch since it is an NMOS.
-To solve this, a relay was soldered on to act as the switch instead of **Q17**.
+To solve this, a relay was soldered on to act as the switch instead of the stated components..
 3. Tested the enable signal & voltage drop.
 	- Ran the Channel_A_Enable1.cpp file.
 		- Sent a LOW to *A_OUT_EN*: `OUT_A` is giving a VDC output, but `CHANNEL_A` is low.
 		- Sent a HIGH to *A_OUT_EN*:`OUT_A` and `CHANNEL_A` are nearly equal.
 			- Voltage drop across `FLY_OUT_A` and `CHANNEL_A`: 50mV-100mV
 	- Make sure the **C44** is discharged after the ***5s***.
+4. Tested Channel A enable on real board.
+5. Soldered on the relay circuit.

 ## Channel A Feedback
 1. This is to test the feedback signal from Channel A output.